 Retail Stamp Exchange

-On 1 February this year, we announced our move to barcoded stamps and that after 31 January 2023, non-barcoded stamps will no longer be valid as postage.
+On 1 February 2022, we announced our move to barcoded stamps and that after 31 January 2023, non-barcoded stamps will no longer be valid as postage.
+We have since confirmed customers will have an additional six months to use their non-barcoded stamps – with the final deadline of 31 July 2023.

 What does this mean for you as a Stamp Retailer?

-- The off-sale date for non-barcoded stamps is 6 October 2022 – please do not sell non-barcoded stamps to customers from this date.
+- The off-sale date for non-barcoded stamps was 6 October 2022 and we asked you to stop selling non-barcoded stamps to customers from this date.
+This position has not changed.

-- If you still have non-barcoded stamps left on 6 October 2022 from this date you can send them back to us and we’ll exchange them for barcoded stamps
+- If you still have non-barcoded stamp stock you can send them back to us and we’ll exchange them for barcoded stamps

 - Please complete a ‘Retail Stamp Exchangepdf, 99.45 KB’ form and send this in to us with your non-barcoded stamps